Monotonicity of Equilibria in Nonatomic Congestion Games: Beyond Singleton Congestion Games

 \end{example}

-\begin{example} Monotonicity can also fail in a single-OD constrained routing game, even on a series-parallel graph.
-Indeed, the standard Braess' routing game in \cref{fig:classic_braess} corresponds to the single-commodity congestion game structure $(\edges,\costprof,\{\source\,v _{1}\,v _{2}\sink, \source\,v _{1}\sink,\source\,v _{2}\sink\})$.
-Using \cref{prop:congestion-to-routing} this is equivalent to a single-OD constrained routing game on a series parallel network, for which the \ac{MES} property fails. \end{example}
+\begin{example} Monotonicity can also fail in a common-OD constrained routing game, even on a \ac{SP} graph.
+Indeed, the standard Braess's routing game in \cref{fig:classic_braess} corresponds to the single-commodity congestion game structure $(\edges,\costprof,\{\source\,v _{1}\,v _{2}\sink, \source\,v _{1}\sink,\source\,v _{2}\sink\})$.
+Using \cref{prop:congestion-to-routing} this is equivalent to a common-OD constrained routing game on a \ac{SP} network, for which the \ac{MES} property fails. \end{example}

-These examples show that in addition to a series-parallel topology we need to impose further conditions on how the commodities overlap.
-To this end we introduce the notions of \emph{product} and \emph{union} of two congestion games $\game_{1}$ and $\game_{2}$.
-Informally, the product can be seen as a connection in series in which we consider all combinations of a commodity $i\in\commodities_{1}$ followed by a commodity $j\in\commodities_{2}$ to form a product commodity $i\otimes j$.
-Similarly, the union game can be seen as a parallel connection that includes all the original commodities $\commodities_{1}\cup\commodities_{2}$, without introducing any new commodity that picks resources simultaneously from $\resources_{1}$ and $\resources_{2}$.
+These examples show that, in addition to a \ac{SP} topology, we need to impose further conditions on how the commodities overlap.
+To this end we introduce the following operations of series and parallel connection of congestion game structures.